luizbgomide/sovereign/arcane-traditions.md

 ### The Flaw of Fragility

-While the canons of the duelist make for an excellent one-on-one combatant, their practitioners spend much less time at raw physical conditioning than their more traditional Warrior peers.
-The techniques they use are swift and lethal, but they aren’t as generally applicable to enduring harm as are standard training methods.
+While duelists are excellent one-on-one combatants, they spend much less time at raw physical conditioning than Warriors.
+The techniques they use are swift and lethal, but they aren’t as generally applicable to enduring harm as the standard training methods.

 As such, Partial Warriors/Partial Duelists use 1d6 for their hit dice, rather than the Partial Warrior’s usual 1d6+2.
 Other partial class mixes are unaffected by this flaw.